Sir Hans Heysen's landscapes of

 is secured to the campers wooden frame.
 A simple hinged stand to support the

-tow hitch is held in place when travelling with a leather strap.
-The car which is on display is not the original Model A
+tow hitch is held in place with a leather strap when travelling.
+The car is not the original Model A

-Ford Roadster, but has been bought to compliment the camper.
+Ford Roadster, but has been bought to compliment the camper display.

 Our trip into the Flinders was made all the more